Kimball Castle: History

-Benjamin Kimball, a director of railroad companies operating in the region, built the castle and estate outbuildings beginning in 1894, and used it as his summer estate until his death in 1920, in his home in Concord.
+Benjamin Kimball, a director of railroad companies operating in the region, built the castle and estate outbuildings beginning in 1894, and used it as his summer estate until his death in 1920, in his home in Concord, New Hampshire.
 The castle was built by Italian stonemasons using local granite and materials imported from Europe; its construction cost was about $50,000.

 In 1960, Charlotte Kimball, Benjamin Kimball's daughter-in-law and last remaining heir, died and in her will donated the land to the Mary Mitchell Humane Foundation (an adjunct to the MSPCA-Angell), to manage the property as a wildlife preserve and sanctuary.
 Over the next several years, the funds left to carry out the wishes of Charlotte Kimball went missing, and the Mary Mitchell Humane Foundation attempted to sell the entire estate.
 During this period, the property fell into disrepair and the buildings became subject to extensive vandalism.
 A group of concerned citizens, led by Sandra McGonagle, petitioned the New Hampshire Attorney General's office of Charitable Trusts, and an investigation into the missing funds ensued.
 As settlement of the lawsuit, the Attorney General and the Belknap County Superior Court ordered that the town take over as trustees of Charlotte's estate and carry out the tenets of her will.

 The town of Gilford took over as trustees in 1981 under the directives of the court and performed a study as to how best carry out Charlotte's wishes.
 The master plan recommended that the land be subdivided and a portion of the land, including the castle, be sold to a private party for commercial development with the intent that proceeds of the sales be used to replenish the missing funds and carry out Charlotte's wishes of managing the remaining land still held in trust.
-In 1990 the town and attorney general successfully had the non-commercial stipulation vacated allowing for the sale of the subdivided portion.
+In 1990 the town and attorney general successfully had the noncommercial stipulation vacated allowing for the sale of the subdivided portion.
 The town established the Kimball Conservation Committee to oversee the use of those funds, and created a conservation area with hiking trails on the remaining 280 acre of conservation land.
 Proposals have been made, but not acted on, to develop the castle into a resort hotel.

 The castle and its associated outbuildings were listed on the National Register of Historic Places in 1982.
 The Lockes Hill Hiking trails are accessed via a parking lot and trailhead on Route 11.
-The 20.1 acres on which all the buildings stand is now private property and is posted with No Trespassing signs and is not open to the public.
-The castle has been condemned by the town of Gilford as unsafe, and the town has issued a make safe order to the owners requiring them to keep it fenced in until they raze the castle.
+The 20.1 acres on which all the buildings stand are now private property, posted with No Trespassing signs and are not open to the public.
+The castle was condemned by the town of Gilford as unsafe.

+In the early morning of August 27, 2025, the Castle was severely damaged by fire.
+The building was considered a complete loss.
+The floors, ceilings and roof collapsed, and what was left of the structure was unsafe.